wavemaker/docs/learn/hybrid-mobile/testing-hybrid-mobile-apps-using-live-sync.md

 ![](/learn/assets/live-sync/live-sync-screen-refresh.png)

-- Except for offline functionality, rest of the functionalities should work as they do.
+- Except for offline functionality, the rest of the functionalities should work as they do.
 - Whenever plugins are added in WaveMaker Studio, a new build is required to add the plugin into the app to function.
-When Live Sync observes plugin addition, you will notice the following warnings and it is recommended to have a new build when such warning is shown.
+When Live Sync observes plugin addition, you will notice the following warnings, and it is recommended to have a new build when such warning is shown.

 :::note
 When a device variable or widget is added, plugins required for that variable or widget are added automatically.